-We have concluded that the material weaknesses identified by management in connection with the preparation of financial statements for prior periods, including those related to information technology general controls, closing and financial reporting processes, and accounting for significant and unusual transactions, have been remediated.
-Other than the changes implemented to remediate such material weaknesses, there were no changes in our internal control over financial reporting during the fiscal quarter ended September 30, 2019 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes in our internal control over financial reporting during the fiscal quarter ended September 30, 2020 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.

 Item 9B.
 Other Information.